project-serum/serum-dex/docs/node-setup.md

 cranked, and then sends a reward to the cranker's wallet as a function of the number of events processed and the reward vendor's fee rate.

-(Note that, although similar in spirity, the cranking rewards vendor is an entirely different program and account from the **Registry**'s reward vendors.
+(Note that, although similar in spirit, the cranking rewards vendor is an entirely different program and account from the **Registry**'s reward vendors.
 Only node leaders are eligible to crank.)